 The picture below shows what the finished table saw circle cutting jig looks like.
 It is an easy jig for a table saw and definitely pays off to have one in the workshop.

-Table Saw Circle Jig Possible Enhancements
+Possible Enhancements to this Table Saw Circle Jig

 By making a few small adjustments, this table saw circle jig can also be used as a tapering jig/ straight edge guide or a jointer jig.